Mike Dodson

-Michael L. Dodson (born November 16, 1945) is a Republican member of the Kansas House of Representatives, representing the 67th district.
-His term began January 11, 2021 upon the retirement of his predecessor Tom Phillips.
+Michael Lee Dodson (born November 16, 1945) is an American politician who served as a Republican member of the Kansas House of Representatives, representing the 67th district from 2021 to 2025.

-Dodson was elected to a full term in the November 2020 general election, defeating Democrat Cheryl Arthur.
+Dodson was elected to two full terms in the Kansas House of Representatives, defeating Democrats Cheryl Arthur and Kim Zito in 2020 and 2022 respectively.

 Dodson is a general manager for Bechtel, the largest construction company in the United States.
-He is a retired United States Army lieutenant general and had previous political experience as a city commissioner and mayor of Manhattan, Kansas (2015-2018).
+He is a retired United States Army lieutenant general and had previous political experience as a city commissioner and mayor of Manhattan, Kansas (2015–2018).
+On May 23, 2024, Dodson announced he would not seek re-election to the Kansas House.

-Record

-Dodson sponsored three resolutions in the 2021 session.

 Committee membership

-Dodson serves on four legislative committees in 2021:
+Dodson serves on four legislative committees in 2024: